What is Preferred Shares vs. Common Shares?

 A highly anticipated initial public offering (IPO) that consisted of no-vote common shares was the IPO of Snap Inc. (NYSE: SNAP) in 2017.

-While structuring common shares with different voting rights is common practice for IPOs, the no-vote common shares were a rarity and met with much criticism.
+While structuring common shares with different voting rights is common practice for IPOs, the no-vote common shares were rare and received much criticism.

-The majority of shareholders were not given voting rights in Snap’s IPO, which was controversial since key decisions were basically entirely up to management under the proposed corporate governance plan.
+Most shareholders were not given voting rights in Snap’s IPO, which was controversial, as key decisions were basically entirely up to management under the proposed corporate governance plan.

 Even Snap’s S-1 filing acknowledged that “to our knowledge, no other company has completed an initial public offering of non-voting stock on a US stock exchange” and possible negative implications on the share price and investor interest.